LEAVING SITE

 toenail fungus?

-Nail fungus, or onychomycosis, is a fungal infection, usually of the toenails, that is progressive and generally does not go away on its own.
-Fungal nail infections are estimated to account for up to 50% of all nail problems.
+Nail fungus, or onychomycosis, is a fungal infection that usually affects the toenails.
+It generally does not go away on its own and gets worse over time.
+About 50% of all nail problems are fungal infections.
 The numbers are thought to be higher for the elderly.
-Proper detection, diagnosis and early treatment can help speed up recovery and prevent permanent damage to the nail.

 A toe with toenail fungus